Essential open book foliation and fractional Dehn twist coefficient: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Ken Baker, John Etnyre, Charlie Frohman, William Kazez and Dale Rolfsen for helpful conversations.
+The authors would like to thank Ken Baker, John Etnyre, Charlie Frohman, William Kazez and Dale Rolfsen for helpful conversations, and Sam Brensinger for helping with English.
+They especially thank the referee for numerous instructive comments and for pointing out gaps and typos.
 TI was partially supported by JSPS Postdoctoral Fellowships for Research Abroad.
 KK was partially supported by NSF grants DMS-1016138 and DMS-1206770.